bnb-chain/greenfield-storage-provider/core/README.md

 }

 gfsp.Start(ctx)
-// the GfSp framework will call the NewRetrieveModular and start the retriever
+// the GfSp framework will call the NewMetadataModular and start the metadata

 ```